 People were saying that Den of Thieves borrows from the Michael Mann movie "HEAT".
 That is true to some degree but this movie has it's own flavour that most viewers including myself enjoyed.
 The movie starts off by stating that "Los Angeles is the crime capital of the world".
 Then a group of thugs rob a van full of money at gunpoint.
-Some of the vans people are taken down.
+Some of the van's people are taken down.
 The criminals flee before the police arrive.
-The sound of the gun violence is spectacular and visuals of the criminals vs cops take full advantage of the widescreen shot.
+The sound of the gun violence is spectacular and the visuals of the criminals vs cops take full advantage of the widescreen shot.
 The criminals go back to their hideout and have an argument.

 The second and last major gunfight begins.
 Once again the sound quality and visuals are awesome.
 This innovative action sequence involves bullets flying through cars and windows.
 Nick chases Ray.
 They have a gun fight.
 I won't spoil it further but the last scenes are memorable.

 I always wondered when another movie like HEAT was going to pop up.
 I guess that Den of Thieves did answer the call and then some.
-The main two opposing characters (Gerard and Pablo Schreiber) did an oustanding job.
-But the surprise standout was Curtis Jackson/50Cent.
+The main two opposing characters (played by Gerard Butler and Pablo Schreiber) did an oustanding job.
+But the surprise standout was Fifty Cent.
 I was crying out for more scenes with him.

 "Fifty Cent gives a subtle but memorable performance.
 This was needed to create the gripping/depressing mood of the film"I can say that the gun battle scenes were as good or better coreographed than HEAT and that's no mean feat.
 Enjoy the intriguing and action packed 2hrs 20min.